anubhavuniyal/anubhavuniyal/README.md

 <div align="center">
   </div>
   <div align="center">
   <p>a.k.a <b>Equiknox</b>, Currently I am a student pursuing my Bachelor's Of Technology in Computer Science from DIT University.
 I am also a CTF player, a Cyber Security Enthusiast and a (in the works) penetration tester.
-I am always open to collaborate on projects and innovative open-source based ideas.
-P.S.
-I am actively looking for Cyber Security Internships.</p>
+I am always open to collaborate on projects and innovative open-source based ideas.</p>

   <p><b>Connect with me through:</b></p>